Characterization of VUV4 SiPM for Liquid Argon Detector: Experimental Setup

 (D) While measuring DCR, the signals are directly sent to a LTD (CAEN, N844).
 The output of the LTD is sent to a scaler (CAEN, N145) for counting.

 All the signals are recorded by the oscilloscope and the data sampling rate is set to 500~MS/s.

 LMH6629 is a high-speed, ultra-low noise amplifier designed for the applications requiring wide bandwidth with high gain and low noise~\cite{LMH6629}.
-Although the official claims that the amplifier works at 233~K to 398~K, the application reported in Ref.~\cite{DS} shows that it can even work at 60~K. Therefore, in this work, LMH6629 is chosen to amplify the SiPM signals.
-The circuit diagram, which inherits from Ref.~\cite{DS}, is shown in Fig.~\ref{fig.circuit} and the values of the components used in this work is presented in Tab.~\ref{tab:value}.
+Although the data sheet claims that the amplifier works at 233~K to 398~K, the application reported in Ref.~\cite{DS} shows that it can even work at 60~K. Therefore, in this work, LMH6629 is chosen to amplify the SiPM signals.
+The circuit diagram inherited from Ref.~\cite{DS}, is shown in Fig.~\ref{fig.circuit} and the values of the components used in this work is presented in Tab.~\ref{tab:value}.